Seattle police union responds to backlash over Jaahnavi Kandula’s death

 In a statement released Friday, Seattle’s police union says a video of its vice president joking after the death of 23-year-old Jaahnavi Kandula lacks context.

-In the video, Daniel Auderer, vice president of the Seattle Police Officers Guild, is heard talking to union President Mike Solan after Auderer was assigned to do an impairment assessment on the officer who struck and killed Kandula in January at a South Lake Union crosswalk.
+In the video, Daniel Auderer, vice president of the Seattle Police Officers Guild, is heard talking to union President Mike Solan after Auderer was assigned to do a standard impairment assessment on the officer who struck and killed Kandula in January at a South Lake Union crosswalk.

 While Solan is not heard in the video, Auderer is clearly heard laughing afterward, calling Kandula a “regular person” and suggesting that the department “write a check.”